AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <blockquote>

 Google is enabling traffic laundering, where websites with pirated content redirect visitors to shell websites displaying AdSense ads.
 These ads finance piracy, and Google is taking a cut in the process.
-Google clients have no clue of the reputational risk they run by using AdSense.
+Google clients have no clue of the reputational risk they run by using AdSense.<br />
 <cite>&mdash;<em>Kalkis Research</em><a href="https://kalkis-research.com/real-life-example-google-implication-ad-fraud-traffic-laundering">"A Real Life Example of Google's Implication in Ad Fraud and Traffic Laundering"</a></cite>

 </blockquote>